 As you can see below, the pipe cutter produces very clean cuts which are MUCH better than using a hacksaw.

+It only takes a couple of hours to cut all the required pieces.
 Notice the black marker rings at the bottom of the tubes.
 These are a rough mark of where the 3/8" element ends slide inside the 1500mm lengths of 1/2" tube by 100mm.

 Use a band saw to cut slots to a depth of 40mm at the end of each 1/2" element centre and the front element of the loop.
 The back element of the loop (the driven side of the loop is at the back of the loop) only require slots at one end.
+The slots need to be at least 2mm wide so that they clamp tightly to the 3/8" element ends that slide inside.

 We can now assemble the elements.
 Clamp the 1/2" middle section to a table to hold it steady.